Talkasi/bmstu-iu7-C/lab_01_02_01/func_tests/readme.md

 - The angle is lower than zero;
 - The angle is bigger than 90;
 - The base of the trapezoid is 0 or less;
-- One of the parameters is not a number.
+- One of the parameters is not a number;
+- File is empty.